Fieldnotes: Grounded theory

 Methods for analyzing and integrating fieldnotes into qualitative or quantitative research are continuing to develop.
 Grounded theory is a method for integrating data in qualitative research done primarily by social scientists.
 This may have implications for fieldnotes in the natural sciences as well.

 Considerations when recording fieldnotes

-Decisions about what is recorded and how can have a significant impact on the ultimate findings derived from the research.
-As such, creating and adhering to a systematic method for recording fieldnotes is an important consideration for a qualitative researcher.
+The decisions about choosing what is recorded may have a significant impact on the ultimate findings.
+As such, creating and adhering to a systematic method for recording fieldnotes is an important consideration for a qualitative research.
 American social scientist Robert K. Yin recommended the following considerations as best practices when recording qualitative field notes.